Mimer SoftRadio - Public Safety

 The radios used by the dispatchers can also be a mix of local radios and remote controlled radios from a totally different part of the country.

-At an incident abroad the radios there can be connected over IP and satellite so that a centre in the home country can follow the incident or even lead it.
+At an incident abroad radios placed there can be connected over IP and satellite so that a command centre in the home country can follow the incident or even lead it.

 Command centre with communication over both analogue and digital radio systems.